mistakes when starting a business in bali

 4. Use an Unqualified Company Registration Service Provider

 In the business world, it is vital to understand who you’re dealing with when it comes to working together.
-New entrepreneurs in Bali are often more susceptible to fall into the trap of unprofessional agents who claim to be able to help them with company registration.
+New entrepreneurs in Bali are often more susceptible to falling into the trap of unprofessional agents who claim to be able to help them with company registration.

 5. Lease Property without Due Diligence